martin-martin/teachflow/README.md

 ## How It Works

 1. **Essay Submission**: Student essays are submitted via the UI (text input or PDF upload)
-2. **AI Analysis**: The backend sends the essay to OpenAI's language model with a structured prompt
+2. **AI Analysis**: The backend sends the essay to a language model with a structured prompt and context
 3. **Feedback Generation**: The AI analyzes the essay and generates:
    - An overall grade
    - Summary feedback
-   - Specific issues categorized by type (Grammar, Vocabulary, Content, Structure)
+   - Specific issues categorized by type (e.g. Grammar, Vocabulary, Content, Structure for writing)
    - Quoted text from the essay
    - Comments explaining each issue
    - Suggested corrections
 4. **Review & Edit**: Teachers can review and modify the AI-generated feedback
-5. **Storage**: Final feedback is saved and can be retrieved later
+5. **Storage**: Final feedback is saved and can be retrieved later, meant to write to printable PDF to hand it back to students

 ## Troubleshooting